Arts @ Council

 To get on our mailing list and Artist Register, submit your interest!

-We will use this database to send you through upcoming Expressions of Interest for Public Art Works and keep you in mind for events and workshop opportunities!
+We will use this database to send you through upcoming Expressions of Interests for public art works and keep you in mind for events and workshops opportunities!

-Opportunities are available to musicians and group, street performers, visual, sculptural craft artists, digital artists, videographer and photographers, as well as facilitators, MC’s, Comedians and Advocates!
+Opportunities are available to solo musicians or bands, street performers, visual, digital or sculptural craft artists, videographers and photographers, as well as facilitators, MC’s, comedians and advocates!

 For more information, get in touch with the Community & Cultural Development Team at 08 8950 0582.